 You are here

-The first batch was launched in 2008 with just 13 Shalinis.
-Amazed at the complete transformation of the girls in a short span, 40 young girls were inducted the very next year.
-Since then, we have inducted 305 Shalinis, including 100 in 2019-20, under the programme.
-The Fellowship provides Shalinis with a lot of enhanced mental stimulation; feelings of inferiority has given way to a sense of positivity, infusing the girls with a never before enthusiasm to learn and achieve.
+The first batch of USF was launched in 2008 with just 13 Shalinis.
+Flabbergasted at the complete transformation of the girls in a short span, 40 young girls were inducted the very next year.
+Since then, we have inducted 569 Shalinis, including 90 in 2020-21, under the programme.
+The Fellowship provides Shalinis with a lot of enhanced mental stimulation; feelings of inferiority have given way to a sense of positivity, infusing the girls with a never before enthusiasm to learn and achieve.

 • 350 Shalinis from underprivileged families are pursuing higher secondary and undergraduate studies in Aurangabad.

 • We have extended our programme to the adjacent villages of Aurangabad Latur Station, Gangapur, Khultabad, Beedkin, Chitte Pimpalgaon etc. along with constant mentor support.
 The girls do not hesitate to travel to Aurangabad for workshops.

 • Mentors: Presently we have 65 highly educated and compassionate mentors in Aurangabad Chapter.
 Corporates sponsors have encouraged their employees to become a mentor.

 • USF Alumnae has also become a Mentor, as part of the “giving back” ethos of the programme.

 • A Genpact, Deloitte, Tata Pro Engager – Udayan Care Employability based curriculum is conducted regularly through workshops to ensure their workforce readiness.